Labour's NHS Pay Policy Confusion

 Under Keir Starmer, Labour’s stance on NHS pay is unclear; Shadow Cabinet members have variously called for a 2.1%, 12.5%, and 15% pay rise, with different ministers backing and rejecting a nurses’ strike.
 So once again, nobody actually knows what Labour precisely stands for now the government has accepted the official advice and awarded a 3% rise…

 On March 7, 2021 Labour demanded “at least” a 2.1% pay rise for nurses whilst refusing to take a position on exactly how much the rise should be.
-Starmer equivocated three times saying how much he would give NHS workers in an interview on March 5, saying:
+Starmer equivocated three times over how much he would give NHS workers in an interview on March 5, saying:

 “They [nurses] need a fair rise in pay above inflation to be properly recognised and rewarded for what they’ve put in the last 12 months”.